apnadkarni/tcl9-migrate/README.md

 etc.) as a generalized check generates too many false positives as 0-prefixed numeric strings are often used as plain string arguments.

+### [STRINGISINT]

+Unlike Tcl 8, the `string is integer` command will accept integers that do not fit in 32-bits.
+Furthermore, the command will accept and ignore `_` as a separator within numeric strings.
+Therefore any use of the command should be checked that it is not used as a 32-bit range check or for validation where the string should be strictly numeric.

 ### [TCLPKGVER]

 Tcl 9 will not satisfy the Tcl version requirements included in a `package